luapower/website/www/md/faq.md

 ## Where's the package database?

-There is none.
-Package information is computed on-the-fly using the [luapower] module.
+There isn't one.
+Package information is computed on-the-fly using the [luapower] module (which also has a command-line interface, so check it out).

-## Why the Public Domain license?
+## Why put code on Public Domain?

 Because I want to [set my code free](http://unlicense.org).
 I don't support the copyright law, and you probably